SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2021-11-05-Zheyuan-Li-wins.md

 teser: tabletennis1.jpg
 type:  activities
 tag : Award
-introduction: Congratulations to Zheyuan Li and X-pixel
+introduction: Congratulations to Zheyuan Li and XPixel
 layout: activitiespost  #  Do not change this
 date:   2021-11-05 11:59:59 +0800  # paper pub data, only change year and month according to this format
 year:   2021  # paper year, number